 About Princeton Entertainment

 “You do it big time” Aretha Franklin`s salute to Princeton Entertainment`s 32 years of creating and touring groundbreaking and exciting new concerts and productions.
 Princeton Entertainment’s producing signature is the creation of innovative productions combining the talents of popular recording artists, entertainment franchises with orchestras and other elements.
-Princeton’s tours, appealing to cross-generational audiences, often reach five continents annually.
-Over its history, Princeton’s clients, touring productions, and co-producers include: Andrea Bocelli, Justin Timberlake, Idina Menzel, Cher, James Taylor, Nana Mouskouri, Harry Belafonte, Idina Menzel, Joan Rivers, Linda Ronstadt, Liza Minelli, Pokémon: Symphonic Evolutions, The Legend of Zelda: Symphony of the Goddesses, Julie Andrews, Christopher Plummer, Charlotte Church, Denyce Graves, Raul Esparza, The Irish Tenors, Sir James Galway, Marvin Hamlisch, John Lithgow, Star Wars: In Concert, The Philadelphia Orchestra, Royal Philharmonic Orchestra, New York Philharmonic, National Symphony Orchestra, the Baltimore Symphony, the Pittsburgh Symphony, Vancouver Symphony, San Diego Symphony, and the Orchestra of St. Luke’s.
+Princeton’s tours, appealing to cross-generational audiences often reach five continents.
+Over its history, Princeton’s clients, touring productions, and co-producers include: Andrea Bocelli, Justin Timberlake, Cher, Aretha Franklin, James Taylor, Nana Mouskouri, Harry Belafonte, Idina Menzel, Joan Rivers, Linda Ronstadt, Liza Minelli, Pokémon: Symphonic Evolutions, The Legend of Zelda: Symphony of the Goddesses, Julie Andrews, Christopher Plummer, John Williams, Charlotte Church, Denyce Graves, Raul Esparza, The Irish Tenors, Sir James Galway, Marvin Hamlisch, John Lithgow, Star Wars: In Concert, The Philadelphia Orchestra, Royal Philharmonic Orchestra, New York Philharmonic, National Symphony Orchestra, the Baltimore Symphony, the Pittsburgh Symphony, Vancouver Symphony, San Diego Symphony, and the Orchestra of St. Luke’s.

 Princeton Entertainment created and toured A Royal Christmas, selling out arenas throughout the United States and Canada.
-A Royal Christmas reunited Dame Julie Andrews and Christopher Plummer, marked Charlotte Church’s first tour, and featured the Royal Philharmonic Orchestra, the Westminster Choir, the Westminster Bell Choir, and principal and solo dancers from selected dance companies from around the world.
-Princeton restaged A Royal Christmas starring Andrea Bocelli and Metropolitan Opera star Denyce Graves, again selling out arenas across North America.
+A Royal Christmas reunited Dame Julie Andrews and Christopher Plummer, marked Charlotte Church’s first tour, also featured the Royal Philharmonic Orchestra, the Westminster Choir, the Westminster Bell Choir, and principal and solo dancers from selected dance companies around the world.
+Princeton restaged A Royal Christmas this time starring Andrea Bocelli and Metropolitan Opera star Denyce Graves, again selling out arenas across North America.

 Princeton Entertainment produces special events with the New York Philharmonic featuring popular recording artists with the orchestra.
-Princeton presented sold-out performances at Carnegie Hall with the Philharmonic, including three nights with Andrea Bocelli, and a fourth featuring Trey Anastasio (lead singer and founder of Phish), performing his concerto for electric guitar and orchestra.
+Princeton presented sold-out performances at Carnegie Hall with the Philharmonic, including three nights with Andrea Bocelli, and a fourth featuring lead singer and founder of Phish, Trey Anastasio.

-Princeton Entertainment conceived, created, and is currently touring Pokémon: Symphonic Evolutions.
-Brought to life by a full orchestra, Pokémon: Symphonic Evolutions gives fans and newcomers of all ages the chance to experience the evolution of the Pokémon franchise like never before.
-All new orchestral arrangements and carefully timed visuals on giant screens draw from recent and classic Pokémon video games.
-This year, Pokémon: Symphonic Evolutions will visit 4 continents with over 60 performances.
+Princeton Entertainment conceived, created, and toured Pokémon: Symphonic Evolutions.
+Brought to life by a full orchestra, Pokémon: Symphonic Evolutions gave fans and newcomers of all ages the chance to experience the evolution of the Pokémon franchise like never before.
+All new orchestral arrangements and carefully timed visuals on giant screens from recent and classic Pokémon video games.
+Pokémon: Symphonic Evolutions visited five continents with over 60 performances.

-Princeton produced Tony Award winner Idina Menzel’s March 2012 PBS Special Barefoot at the Symphony and currently serves as a producer and presenter of her concerts.
+Princeton produced Tony Award winner Idina Menzel’s PBS Special Barefoot at the Symphony and served as a producer and presenter of her concerts.

 Princeton was the national presenter for The Legend of Zelda: Symphony of the Goddesses and Second Quest, both productions showcased the greatest selling video game franchise in history with a live orchestra, chorus, and giant screens.

-Princeton Entertainment recently served as Executive Producer for all concert events affiliated with the dedication of the National Memorial honoring Dr. Martin Luther King Jr. in Washington, DC, featuring James Taylor, Stevie Wonder, Aretha Franklin, Sheryl Crow, Ledisi, Patti Labelle, and numerous other artists.
+Princeton Entertainment served as Executive Producer for all concert events affiliated with the dedication of the National Memorial honoring Dr. Martin Luther King Jr. in Washington, DC, featuring Stevie Wonder, Aretha Franklin, James Taylor, Sheryl Crow, Ledisi, Patti Labelle, and numerous other artists.

-Princeton Entertainment has produced fund raising concert events for UNICEF on three continents, and has produced Royal Command performances in London and Madrid as well as seven performances for heads of state.
+Princeton Entertainment has produced fund raising concerts for UNICEF featuring its client Nana Mouskouri on three continents and has produced Royal Command performances in London and Madrid as well as seven performances for heads of state.
 Nana Mouskouri reigns as the best-selling female artist in history with sales of over 350 million units.

 Princeton Entertainment’s other producing and presenting partners include: The White House, Saturday Night Live, Universal Music, Carnegie Hall, and UNICEF.